kakts/node/doc/api/n-api.md

 persistent reference to it using [`napi_create_reference`][] and ensure the reference count is kept >= 1.

+Any non-`NULL` data which is passed to this API via the `data` parameter or via the `data` field of the `napi_property_descriptor` array items can be associated with the resulting JavaScript constructor (which is returned in the `result` parameter) and freed whenever the class is garbage-collected by passing both the JavaScript function and the data to [`napi_add_finalizer`][].

 ### napi_wrap
 <!-- YAML
 added: v8.0.0
+napiVersion: 1
 -->

 ```C
 napi_status napi_wrap(napi_env env,
                       napi_value js_object,